 Because calculating mip levels is a common task, there is a function from the OpenGL Utility library (OpenGL.GLU) that we can use to create and upload all the mip levels in one call.
 The gluBuild2DMipmaps function can replace a call to glTexImage2D, and takes the same parameters, with the exception of level and border (which are not needed).
-For example, the following call can replace the call to glTexImage2D in Listing 11-2:
+For example, the following call can replace the call to glTexImage2D in Listing 11-2 (See 11-2.1.py in the source code documents for full example):